-Co-Funding Research of Common interest
+Co-Funding Research of Common interest in sustainability

 NPRB actively seeks partnerships in research funding.
 Many other institutions, foundations, and industry cooperatives share common areas of research interest.
 The Board has expressed an active interest in identifying and establishing new partnerships, as appropriate and as opportunities arise.

 The NPRB Board, by statute, incorporates formal representation of state and federal entities and agencies, Alaska research institutes, Alaska Native and tribal entities, fishing and oil and gas industries, environmental groups, the North Pacific Fishery Management Council, and the University of Alaska Fairbanks.
 NPRB also maintains active partnerships with institutions dedicated to promoting marine science and fishery management (e.g., North Pacific Fishery Management Council, North Pacific Marine Science Organization), regional research institutions (e.g., Alaska Ocean Observing System and Alaska Sea Grant), grant-making foundations (e.g., National Science Foundation, Oil Spill Recovery Institute), Alaska Native tribal and regional entities, and fishing sector and oil and gas sector research cooperatives.
 NPRB has implemented joint funding in collaboration with the Bureau of Ocean Energy Management, the National Oceanic and Atmospheric Administration, the National Science Foundation, the North Slope Borough, the Office of Naval Research, the Oil Spill Recovery Institute, and Shell.

 To further coordinate research, promote exchange, and solicit new perspectives and insight, NPRB is interested in further developing institutional relationships with Alaska Native tribal and regional entities, industry cooperatives and research foundations, universities and research institutes, and national and international science and research agencies, organizations, entities, and foundations.

 Process for Developing Partnerships